 Relationships Nature of the relationship 1820546 Ontario 1820546 Ontario is a private company controlled by a former director of the Company.
 1820546 Ontario provided consulting services to the Company.
-Novus Leadership Services Inc. ("Novus") Novus is a private company controlled by a former officer of the Company.
-Novus provided management services to the Company.
 Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
 Standard Metal provides geological exploration services for the Company.
 Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Directors, Chief Financial Officer, and Senior Geologist.

-Services provided for the year ended January 31, 2013 Geological exploration services Management services Consulting services 1820546 Ontario \$ - \$ - \$ 42,000 Novus Leadership Services Inc. - 45,000 - Standard Metals Exploration Ltd. 60,450 60,000 - Services provided for the year ended January 31, 2014 Geological exploration services Management services Consulting services 1820546 Ontario \$ - \$ - \$ 24,000.00 Standard Metals Exploration Ltd. 61,480 57,725
+Services provided for the period ended April 30,2014 Geological exploration services Management services Consulting services

+1820546 Ontario \$ - \$ - \$ -

+Standard Metals Exploration Ltd. - 25,000 -

+Geo ological

+Services provided for the period ended exp loration Mai nagement Co nsulting

+April 30,2013 services services services

+1820546 Ontario \$ - \$ - \$ 21,000

+Standard Metals Exploration Ltd. 15,000 15,000 -

-Key Management compensation includes:
+Additional key management compensation includes:

-Year ended January 31,
+T Three months ended April 30,

-2014 2013
+2013

-Management fees \$ 60,000 \$ 33,100
+Management fees \$ 15,000 \$ 15,000

+Share-based payments - -

-Share-based payments \$ 15,292 \$ 72,500
+\$ 15,000 \$ 15,000

 Amounts owing to or from related parties are non-interest bearing, unsecured and due on demand.
-Included in accounts payable at January 31, 2014 is \$45,500(October 31, 2013-Nil) owed to a Director and an Officer of the Company.
 The transactions were in the normal course of operations.